 - Do not prop open building doors (even during the day).

-- Don’t let people you don’t know follow you into the building.
+- Do not let people you don’t know follow you into the building.
 This is known as tailgaiting.
-Make sure no one follows you into the building without swiping.
+Make sure no one follows you into the building without swiping their U Card/fob.

 - Always escort your guests.

 - Utilize your online portfolio at http://myu.umn.edu to keep track of your possessions in case of theft.

 - Know where to go for help (i.e., Community Advisor, information desk, UMPD).

 - Use a U-lock to lock your bike.